Yuer867/MuseTok/README.md

 ## Train the model

 ### Data Preparation
-Download the datasets used in the paper from [link] and unzip in the root directory `MuseTok`.
+Download the datasets used in the paper (to be released) and unzip in the root directory `MuseTok`.
 To train with customized datasets, please refer to the [steps](https://github.com/Yuer867/MuseTok/tree/main/data_processing#readme).

 ### Music Tokenization